ChrisDuffley/stationPlaylist/addonuserguide.md

 #### About add-on commands

 You can use many of the native SPL Studio commands to control the program.
 In addition, NVDA provides additional commands (including layer commands) to read status information and to control SPL Studio from anywhere.
-In addition, a dedicated touchscreen mode for Studio called "SPL mode" is available on touchscreen computers to perform touch gestures.

 #### The layer commands